norcalbiostat/AppliedStatistics_notes/docs/data_prep.md

 Write an introduction here.

-## Reproducible Workflows
+### Reproducible Workflows

 ![PrepareData](images/Afifi_Fig3_1.png)

 ![q](images/q.png) Why do we need a codebook?

 * You are your own collaborator 6 months from now.
 Make sure you will be able to understand what you were doing.
 * Investing the time to do things clearly and in a reproducible manner will make your future self happy.
 * Comment your code with explanations and instructions.
     - How did you get from point A to B?
     - Why did you recode this variable in this manner?
+* We need to record those steps (not just for posterity).
+* This means your code must be saved in a script file.
+    - Include sufficient notes to yourself describing what you are doing and why.
+    - For R, this can be in a `.R` or `.RMD` file.
+I always prefer the latter.
+    - For SPSS you can specify to `paste the syntax` and copy into a `.sps` script file.
+    - For SAS you'll use a `.sas` file
+    - For STATA this will be a `.do` file

 ![Repro](images/pipeline.png)